radumg/AEC-hackathon-Dynamo-Workshop/README.md

 ### Package

 A zero touch node needs to be loaded by Dynamo manually each time or be added as a package.
 We’ll set it up as a **Local Package**, so that it will automatically load every time Dynamo starts.
-It will also make our life easier in case we decide to publish the packed in the future.
+It will also make our life easier in case we decide to publish it to the official Dynamo Package Manager in the future.

-Dynamo packages have the structure below:
+Dynamo packages have the structure as per below:

 ![image alt text](assets/image_6.png)

 * The *bin* folder houses .dll files created with C# or Zero-Touch libraries

-* The *dyf* folder houses the custom nodes, we won’t have any for this package
+* The *dyf* folder houses any custom nodes, we won’t have any for this package

 * The *extra* folder houses all additional files.
 These files are likely to be Dynamo Files (.dyn) or any additional files required (.svg, .xls, .jpeg, .sat, etc.)

-* The *pkg* file is a basic text file defining the package settings.
-[This is can be automated by Dynamo](http://dynamoprimer.com/en/10_Packages/10-4_Publishing.html), but we will make one from scratch
+* The *pkg.json* file is a basic text file defining the package settings.
+[This is can be automated by Dynamo](http://dynamoprimer.com/en/10_Packages/10-4_Publishing.html), but we will make one from scratch.

-We'll need to manually create the pkg.json file, but we'll automate the folder creation (we just need the _bin_ folder):
+We'll need to manually create this pkg.json file, but we'll automate the folder creation (we just need the _bin_ folder):

 * Right Click on the project > Add > New Item…